 With significant limitations of both the aforementioned database types, many brands have turned to (and continue to turn to) CDPs with profile-oriented databases.

 The profile database falls somewhere in the middle of its counterparts.
 It constructs ideal customer profiles at an individual level (i.e., ones that feature solely pertinent data included, not every piece of PII and behavioral data available).

 The unified profile provides you with the most comprehensive and up-to-date record of what you know about your customers.
 It is the proxy for the individual person.

 The high quality of the profile data accounts for everything from individual consent status, to frequency of data updates, to identity resolution – all in support of your marketing programs – from lifecycle orchestration to behavioral segmentation.

-Profile databases can translate attributes of an individual customer and store it persistently in the profile, making it possible to quickly and confidently query the data in support of a wide range of marketing activation use cases.
+Profile databases can translate attributes of an individual customer and store it persistently in the profile.
+This makes it possible to quickly and confidently query the data in support of a wide range of marketing activation use cases.

 Not all CDPs can easily fit within each marketing organization’s unique ecosystem and martech stack.
 But some can easily adapt to any changes in that ecosystem.